Back to top

 • Public Assistance (PA)

-• PDM is only available with project-specific Congressional appropriation
+• Pre-Disaster Mitigation (PDM) PDM is only available with project-specific Congressional appropriation.

 It is important to note that the only way jurisdictions will be eligible for most of the disaster mitigation assistance available is by having a current, approved hazard mitigation plan.
 However, HMGP, BRIC, and FMA can be used to fund local hazard mitigation plan updates without a current plan.
 More information on these programs can be found on the Federal Emergency Management Agency website.